-Current policy states that a school located in a state that is not covered by section 4(b) of the National Voter Registration Act is required to make a good faith effort to distribute a mail voter registration form to each enrolled student physically in attendance at the school and to make the forms widely available.
+Current policy states that a school located in a state that is not covered by section 4(b) of the National Voter Registration Act is required to make a good faith effort to distribute by mail a voter registration form to each enrolled student physically in attendance at the school and to make the forms widely available.

-Revised policy permits the school that is required to make a good faith effort to distribute voter registration forms to comply with this requirement electronically.
-The school may also comply with this requirement by electronically transmitting a message to the student that is devoted exclusively to voter registration and that contains either of the following:
+Revised policy permits the school that is required to make a good faith effort to distribute a voter registration form to each enrolled student to comply with this requirement electronically.
+The school may also comply with this requirement by electronically transmitting a message to the student that is devoted exclusively to voter registration and contains either of the following:

-- A voter registration form acceptable for use in the state in which the institution is located. - An Internet address where such a form can be downloaded.
+- A voter registration form acceptable for use in the state in which the school is located. - An Internet address where such a form can be downloaded.